richardvanthof/Extract-FX/payloads/manual.md

 ## What effects are supported?

+- Motion-effects (position, scale, rotation etc.);
 - Other video effects from the `effects`-panel
-- `Motion`-effects (position, scale, rotation etc.)
 ## Limitations.
-- Transition and audio effects are not supported
-- Transitions, opacity and audio effects are not supported in the 'track'-mode.
-Warp stabilizer is supported in this mode but not recommended.
+- Transitions and audio effects are not supported.
+- Opacity is not supported in 'track'-mode
+- It is recommended to exclude Warp stabilizer and Lumetri in track-mode.
 ## Controls

 #### Extract-panel